-A no-interest loan may not be for a term longer than 20 years, as determined by DOA, and must be fully amortized no later than 20 years after the original date of the loan.
+A no-interest loan may not be for a term longer than 20 years, as determined by the Department of Administration (DOA), and must be fully amortized no later than 20 years after the original date of the loan.
 DSPS and DOA will enter into a financial assistance agreement with an eligible county.
 DOA, in consultation with DSPS, may establish terms and conditions of a financial assistance agreement that relate to its financial management, including what type of municipal obligation is required for the repayment of the loan.
 DOA is responsible for disbursing the loan to the county.